-In August 2012, President Danilo Medina, also a member of the PLD, was inaugurated as President of the Republic for a single four-year term, without the possibility of running for reelection in 2016 pursuant to the Constitution then in effect.
-President Medina was elected after obtaining 51.21% of the votes cast during the first ballot, against former President Hipólito Mejía's 46.95% of the Dominican Revolutionary Party ("PRD").
+In August 2012, Danilo Medina, also a member of the PLD, was inaugurated as President of the Republic for a single four-year term, without the possibility of running for reelection in 2016 pursuant to the Constitution then in effect.
+Mr. Medina was elected after obtaining 51.21% of the votes cast during the first ballot, against former President Hipólito Mejía's 46.95% of the PRD.
 In June 2015, Congress approved an amendment to the Constitution allowing presidents to serve for two consecutive terms of office.
-In the presidential election held on May 15, 2016, President Medina was elected for a further four-year term, after obtaining 61.74% of the votes cast during the first ballot, against Luis Abinader of the Partido Revolucionario Moderno ("PRM") Party, who obtained 34.98% of the votes cast.
-The PLD has been the majority party in Congress since 2006, with 87.5% of the Senate seats and 66.9% of the Chamber of Deputies seats following the most recent election in May 2016.
+In the presidential election held on May 15, 2016, Mr. Medina was elected for a second four-year term, after obtaining 61.74% of the votes cast during the first ballot, against Luis Abinader of the PRM, who obtained 34.98% of the votes cast.
+Until August 2020, the PLD had been the majority party in Congress since 2006.